Apoorvanand

-Apoorvanand is professor at the Hindi Department, Faculty of Arts, University of Delhi.
+Apoorvanand Jha is professor at the Hindi Department, Faculty of Arts, University of Delhi.
+He has worked on Marxism in Hindi.
 He is also a regular columnist and political commentator.
-He is known for his frequent interventions in day-to-day politics.
-He claimed in his video that Delhi riots should be seen by lens of communal with all responsibility on Hindus criticizing Delhi CM over calling names of Hindu victims.

 Early life and education

 Apoorvanand was born in Muzaffarpur, Bihar, grew up in Siwan and received his undergraduate education from Bihar University.
 He earned his Masters and Ph.D. from Patna University.
 He currently teaches Hindi at University of Delhi.

 Academic career

 Prof. Apoorvanand started his teaching career at T.P.S.
 College, Patna, a constituent unit of Magadh University.
 In 1999, he was invited to join Mahatma Gandhi Antarrashtriya Hindi Vishwavidyalaya, a Central University set up by the Government of India, and was instrumental in developing the University's vision plan and first academic programs.
 In 2004, he joined the Hindi Department at the University of Delhi where he was instrumental in redesigning the department's academic program.

 Published works

 He had authored or edited the following books: